The 9am meeting that proves biology beats discipline

 Circadian rhythms create three distinct cognitive performance phases across a 24-hour period: a peak alertness window 2-4 hours after waking when prefrontal cortex function is at its best, a midday trough when body temperature dips and error rates climb, and an evening recovery phase when creative thinking and associative reasoning often peak.

-“Attention is a cognitive process crucial for human performance and has four components: tonic alertness, phasic alertness, selective attention, and sustained attention.
-All components of attention show homeostatic and circadian variations.” – Valdez, 2019, Yale Journal of Biology and Medicine [2]
+Valdez’s 2019 review established that attention has four components, tonic alertness, phasic alertness, selective attention, and sustained attention, and that all four components show homeostatic and circadian variations across the day. – Valdez, 2019, Yale Journal of Biology and Medicine [2]

-Peak period (typically 2-4 hours after full waking): Core body temperature rises, cortisol levels are elevated, and prefrontal cortex function is at its best.
+- Peak period (typically 2-4 hours after full waking).
+Core body temperature rises, cortisol levels are elevated, and prefrontal cortex function reaches its daily high point.
 Analytical reasoning, problem-solving, and focus-intensive work perform best here.
 Defending this window for your most complex tasks is the single highest-impact scheduling decision you can make [1].

-Recovery period (late afternoon/early evening): Body temperature rises again, but differently than morning.
-Creative thinking and associative reasoning often peak here.
-Tasks requiring insight rather than focused analysis can thrive during this window.
+- Recovery period (late afternoon/early evening).
+Body temperature rises again, but the character of the alertness differs from morning.
+Creative thinking and associative reasoning often peak during this window.
+Tasks requiring insight rather than tight analytical control can thrive here.

 The problem is that most office workers are expected to maintain consistent output across all three phases.
 That’s like asking a sprinter to run at race pace for eight hours straight.